GlivchGriefer/AmateurRadio/HAM/Resources/FCC/Radio Amateur Civil Emergency Service.md

-#FCC #FCCpart97
+#ARS #FCC #FCCpart97
-The **Radio Amateur Civil Emergency Service (RACES)** is a program in the United States that uses licensed amateur radio operators for emergency communications. #RACES was established by the **Federal Emergency Management Agency #FEMA)*and operates under the authority of the **Federal Communications Commission (FCC)**.
+The **Radio Amateur Civil Emergency Service (RACES)** is a program in the United States that uses licensed amateur radio operators for emergency communications. #RACES was established by the **Federal Emergency Management Agency #FEMA)*and operates under the authority of the **Federal Communications Commission ([[FCC]])**.
 It is specifically designed to support civil defense and disaster response efforts during emergencies where amateur radio communications are needed.

 ### Key Features of RACES: